cased/cased-cli/README.md

 ## Usage

-   - Run `$ cased-cli auth instance.domain`, where instance.domain is the domain name where [cased-shell](https://github.com/cased/shell) was installed and running:
+   - Run `$ cased-cli auth instance.domain`, where instance.domain is the domain name where [cased-shell](https://github.com/cased/shell) was installed and running.
+Following is a sample authentication using an cased-shell instance running in a GitHub codespaces used only demonstration purposes.

   <p>
     <img src="https://github.com/cased/cased-cli/blob/main/images/auth.png" alt="Sample authentication using cased-shell running on a GitHub codespaces">